glenmiracle18/travel_guide_app/README.md

 this project will serve as pricce incerase solution as we list some daily needs and their prices.

-also we believe weatherforecast would help tourists to know places better and come ready
+also we believe weatherforecast would helppeople plan their trips better.

+Travel rwanda is suitable for persons travelling for different reasons ranging from vacations to business trips.

-we hope this app to be a solution in tourism activities in many ways.
+We hope this app is a solution to the travel needsof those visiting rwanda.